-Note: IMT incorporate a 1” batt in all solid wall cavities
+Note: IMT can incorporate upto 3″ of batt insulation in all solid wall cavities

 Even with a high STC rating, any penetration, air-gap, or “flanking” path can seriously degrade the isolation quality of a wall.
 Flanking paths are the means for sound to transfer from one space to another other than through the wall.
-Sound can flank over, under, or around a wall.
-Sound can also travel through common ductwork, plumbing or corridors.
-Noise will travel between spaces at the weakest points.
-There is no reason to spend money or effort to improve the walls until all the weak points are controlled.
+Sound can flank over, under or around a wall.
+Sound can also travel through common problem areas like ductwork, plumbing pipes or chases and corridors.
+TO improve acoustical separations, we recommend reducing all potential transmission points when insulating the walls.